 Okay, Grandia 2.
 Now this is… an interesting case.
 Honestly, I remember little of the game, and I’m not sure how much I would like it today, but back then it was all sorts of magical.

-But back in the day, I remember really enjoying the adventure, and was genuinely bummed out as I came closer and closer to the finale.
+I remember really enjoying the adventure, and was genuinely bummed out as I came closer and closer to the finale.
 My brother was also playing the game at the time, but he was a lot farther behind in the story compared to myself, and I clearly remember telling him how envious I was of him because he still had a lot of the game to experience, while I was nearly done with it.
 Silly, I know, but I was young, haha.

 Nonetheless, Shadow Hearts 2 is an absolute gem of a JRPG that no PS2 owner should miss out on.